braathwaate/strategoevaluator/README.md

 but as often these forays result in substantial material gain, especially eights, making this bot difficult to win against successively.

+Like the other agents,
+ramen relentlessly chases opponent pieces.
+Unlike the other agents, it never gives up, creating an endless loop.
+Therefore this agent cannot be used for testing without modifying its code to give up on endless chases.